sanjib-sen/devenv/README.md

     ```.env
     USER=<your own username>
     PASSWORD=<your own password>
-    SSH_PORT=<the port you want to expose for ssh, default:8654>
+    SSH_PORT=<the port you want to expose for ssh, default:23>
     ```
-5. (Optional): Add your own .zshrc / .p10k.zsh / neovim config file/repo in the .env
+5. (Optional): Add/Modify your own .zshrc / .p10k.zsh / neovim config file/repo in the .env
-6. (Optional): Expose your desired ports with `EXPOSE_EXTERNAL_PORT_RANGE` `EXPOSE_INTERNAL_PORT_RANGE`
+6. (Optional): Expose your desired ports with `EXPOSE_EXTERNAL_PORT_RANGE` and `EXPOSE_INTERNAL_PORT_RANGE`
 7. (Optional): Modify `devenvironment.sh` file to add your own build tools, compilers, dotfiles, etc.
-    For convenience, I have added commands for common languages and build tools.
-Uncomment to use them or add your own.
+    For better understanding, I have added the commands to install the rust toolchain.
+Uncomment to use it or add your own
 8. RUN using docker compose
     ```sh
     docker compose up -d